 The Obama administration’s current offshore leasing plan will open vast areas of pristine ocean waters to risky drilling.
 Ramping up offshore drilling raises the risk of disastrous spills, puts wildlife in harm’s way and deepens U.S. dependence on the fossil fuels that are driving the global climate crisis.
 Oil burned from the current planned Arctic lease sales alone could result in 10 times the greenhouse gas pollution that would result from the controversial Keystone XL project.

 Obama’s offshore oil plan is a massive giveaway of public resources to oil companies.
 While wildlife bears the risks, oil companies garner the profits.
 What society needs is a shift away from dirty fossil fuels.
-We need to demand no drilling in the Arctic, no expanded drilling in the Gulf of Mexico, and a phaseout of oil and gas development in general — meaning a corresponding shift to clean energy.
+We need to demand no drilling in the Arctic, no expanded drilling in the Gulf of Mexico, no seismic testing or new drilling in the Atlantic and a phaseout of oil and gas development in general — meaning a corresponding shift to clean energy.

 The 2017–2022 Plan